eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 ## Pages

-"The kernel treats physical pages as the basic unit of memory management."
-The hardware memory management unit (MMU) that manages the translation between virtual and physical memory, typically deals in pages.
-The MMU maintains the system's page tables with page-size granularity, and so in terms of virtual memory, pages are the smallest size that matters {% cite lkd -l 231 %}.
+A **page** is a block of virtual memory.
+Pages are the basic unit of memory management in the kernel {% cite lkd -l 231 %}.

 Each architecture determines its page size, and many architectures can support multiple page sizes.
-"Most 32-bit architectures have 4KB pages, whereas most 64-bit architectures have 8KB pages".
-So a machine with 8KB pages and 1GB memory is split into 131,072 pages {% cite lkd -l 231 %}.
+Most 32-bit architectures support 4KB pages, and most 64-bit architectures support 8KB pages {% cite lkd -l 231 %}.

 The kernel represents a physical page with the `page` struct, defined in \<linux/mm_types.h\>.
 A simplified copy of the struct is: